tale-toul/Harbor/terraform/Readme.md

 #### Remote state and backends

-For the different componentes to have the ability to access data from other components in the project, for example, to add the NAT gateway to the subnet defined in the VPC, we have to define a remote state that will be kept in a backend.
+For the different componentes to have the ability to access data from other components in the project, for example to add the NAT gateway to the subnet defined in the VPC, we have to define a remote state that will be kept in a backend.

 The backend used will be *local* which is just the normal local file